rwth-acis/mobsos-surveys/README.md

 In order to customize your setup you can set further environment variables.

+Docker has a known [issue for mac with Apple chip](https://docs.docker.com/desktop/mac/apple-silicon/).
+Some images do not support the ARM64 architecture.
+We can add `--platform Linux/amd64` to run (or build) an Intel image using emulation.

 ### Node Launcher Variables

 Set [las2peer node launcher options](https://github.com/rwth-acis/las2peer-Template-Project/wiki/L2pNodeLauncher-Commands#at-start-up) with these variables.